Enzo-Nunes/SkyForge/README.md

 ## Making Coins with the Forge

-Once you have chosen an item to invest in, check the recipe on the right and buy the necessary ingredients, either from the `Bazaar` or `Auction House`, preferably from `Bazaar` `Buy Orders`, as it's cheaper, and start the forge for the item.
-Once the forge is complete, sell the item either in the `Bazaar` or `Auction House`, preferably with `Bazaar` `Sell Orders`, as they yield even more profit.
-Repeat this process for as many forge slots as you want/have.
+Once you have chosen an item to invest in, check the recipe on the right and buy the necessary ingredients, either from the `Bazaar` or `Auction House`.
+If the ingredient is bought from the `Bazaar`, always try creating a `Buy Order`, as it is usually cheaper.
+Naturally, there will be some items which will take forever for their orders to be filled, so you might want to just use `Instant Buy` for those.

+Once the forge is complete, sell the item either in the `Bazaar` or `Auction House`.
+If the item is sold on the `Bazaar`, always try creating a `Sell Orded`, as it is usually more profitable.
+Again, there will be some items which will take forever for their orders to be filled, so you might want to just use `Instant Sell` for those.

 ## Notes and Tips